fchest/EEG-AAD/eeg-aad-challenge2026-task2-baselines-master/README.md

 -Python3.9
  pip install -r requirements.txt

-All the baselies were tested on a single NVIDIA RTX 4090 GPU.
+All the baselines were tested on a single NVIDIA RTX 4090 GPU.

 ### **Train a model**